$\pi$VAE: a stochastic process prior for Bayesian deep learning with MCMC: Introduction

 Once a \spiVAE is trained and defined, the complexity of the decoder scales linearly in the size of the largest hidden layer.
-Additionally, because the latent variables are penalised via the KL term from deviating from standard Gaussians, the latent space is approximately uncorrelated, leading to high effective sample sizes in MCMC sampling.
+Additionally, because the latent variables are penalised via the KL term from deviating from a standard normal distribution, the latent space is approximately uncorrelated, leading to high effective sample sizes in MCMC sampling.
 The main contributions of this paper are: \squishlisttwo \item We apply the generative framework of VAEs to perform full Bayesian inference.
 We first encode priors in training and then, given new data, perform inference on the latent representation while keeping the trained decoder fixed. \item We propose a new generative model, \spiVAE, that generalizes VAEs to be able to learn priors over both functions and properties of functions.
-We show that \spiVAE satisfies the Kolmogorov extension theorem and is therefore a stochastic process. \item Finally, we show the performance of \spiVAE on a range of simulated and real data, and show that \spiVAE achieves state-of-the-art performance in a spatial interpolation task. \squishend The rest of this paper is structured as follows.
+We show that \spiVAE is a valid (and novel) stochastic process by construction. \item We show the performance of \spiVAE on a range of simulated and real data, and show that \spiVAE achieves state-of-the-art performance in a spatial interpolation task. \squishend The rest of this paper is structured as follows.
 Section~\ref{sec:methods} details the proposed framework and the generative model along with toy fitting examples.
 The experiments on large real world datasets are outlined in Section~\ref{sec:results}.
 We discuss our findings and conclude in Section~\ref{sec:discussion}.